yasheymateen/Woodbride_Pharmacy_System/README.md

  ```
  note: The login information can be changed while setting up MySQL or via UI later
 # INTRODUCTION: <br>
 The main aim of the project is the management of the database of the pharmaceutical shop.
 This project is insight into the design and implementation of a Pharmacy Management System.
 This is done by creating a database of the available medicines in the shop.
 The primary aim of pharmacy management system is to improve accuracy and enhance safety and efficiency in the pharmaceutical store.
 The aim of this project is to develop software for the effective management of a pharmaceutical store.
-We have developed this software for ensuring effective policing by providing statistics of the drugs in stock.
+I have developed this software for ensuring effective policing by providing statistics of the drugs in stock.

 **Description on the topic:** <br>
 This program can be used in any pharmaceutical shops having a database to maintain.
 The software used can generate reports, as per the user’s requirements.
 The software can print invoices, bills, receipts etc. It can also maintain the record of supplies sent in by the supplier.
 Here, the admin who are handling the organization will be responsible to manage the record of the employee.
 Each employee will be given with a separate username and password.